swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Modifying and querying the DOM is a huge performance bottleneck and React adopts an approach that avoids that without sacrificing expressivity.
-While it present a friendly well designed Object Oriented interface, everything underneath the hood is has been crafted with the eye of a pragmatic functional programmer.
+While it present a friendly well designed Object Oriented interface, everything underneath the hood has been crafted with the eye of a pragmatic functional programmer.

 The React Devs have been ridiculously friendly and responsive in